Dante83/a-water/UPDATE.md

 **Version 0.2.0**
 * Added a new attribute for making the water vertices transparent, which is useful for simple open boats, but is not useful for boats with transparency, or where the camera might go underwater.
-* Implemented a basic LOD system for the water surface to reduce the number of triangle in the scene to allow for greater draw distances.
+* Implemented a basic LOD system for the water surface to reduce the number of triangle in the scene to allow for greater draw distances, including instanced mesh to reduce the number of draw calls.
+* Swapped out per vertex normals with per fragment normals for less shimmering per pixel for distant tiles.

 **Version 0.1.0**
 * Implemented ocean FFT heightmap based on [Oreon Engine FFT Waves Tutorial](https://youtu.be/B3YOLg0sA2g).